-EcoTraining’s long standing relationships with many renowned game lodges ensures that students get access to the best quality placements possible.
+EcoTraining’s long-standing relationships with many renowned game lodges ensure that students get access to the best quality placements possible.
 Students have the opportunity to become the best field guides in the industry.
 Amanda Hattingh, who heads up EcoTraining’s student support, visits and engages with the students regularly throughout their first months of training and monitors their progress.
 During these camp visits, Amanda interviews each student and with this information, will place each student accordingly to a lodge, rehabilitation centre or other facility based on the student’s aspirations and where the student will most likely flourish productively.

 - Cheetah Conservation Fund, Namibia

 - Back-up Trails Guide at one of EcoTraining’s camps

 - Nomad Africa Adventure Tours, Cape Town